 Customs Headquarters in a long awaited ruling issued its interpretation related to a provision of the Food, Conservation, and Energy Act of 2008 that addressed the commercial interchangeability of wine for drawback purposes.
-Section 15421 of the law stated that for drawback purposes imported and exported wine will be matched on a color for color basis (e.g. red for red and white for white) within a 50% wholesale price variance.
+Section 15421 of the law stated that for drawback purposes imported and exported wine will be matched on a color for color basis (e.g. red for red and white for white) within a 50 percent wholesale price variance.
 The new law, while clear in its general intent, left the door open for Customs to limit its scope through a more restrictive interpretation.

 The Customs ruling addressed a variety of specific issues raised by the San Francisco Drawback Office in a request for internal advice.
 San Francisco Customs sought clarification on the following points: